← Guides

 Temp range1824°CFlocculationhighFlavour profileFruity, full, residual sweetness

 Wyeast 4184 is designed to produce naturally sweet mead by stopping fermentation around 11% ABV, leaving residual fermentable sugars without requiring sulfite/sorbate stabilisation or cold crashing.
-This makes it valuable for brewers who want an accessible semi-sweet or sweet result without post-fermentation intervention.
-The constraints are significant: 11% ABV ceiling means you must calculate gravity carefully (lower OG than typical dry meads), and the high nitrogen demand requires full TOSCA 2.0 or equivalent nutrient management to avoid stuck fermentation or off-flavours.
-Liquid yeast — requires refrigerated storage and timely use.
-Source: Wyeast Professional Mead TDS 2026.
+We have had great results with this strain, and as a liquid it's pretty easy to deploy.
+It is good for brewers who want an accessible semi-sweet or sweet result without post-fermentation intervention.
+The constraints are significant: an 11% ABV ceiling means you must calculate gravity carefully, so aim for a lower OG than typical dry meads.
+The high nitrogen demand requires full TOSCA 2.0 or equivalent nutrient management to avoid stuck fermentation or off-flavours.
+As a liquid yeast it requires refrigerated storage and use within an expiry date.

 Use in calculator →